confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 Produce a row into an existing stream or table and its underlying topic based on explicitly specified values.
-The first ``column_name`` of every schema is ``ROWKEY``, which defines the corresponding kafka key - if the source specifies a ``key`` and that column is present in the column names for this insert statement, the values are expected to match, otherwise the value will be duplicated into the value (or conversely from the value into the ``ROWKEY``).
+The first ``column_name`` of every schema is ``ROWKEY``, which defines the corresponding Kafka key.
+If the source specifies a ``key`` and that column is present in the column names for this INSERT statement then that value and the ``ROWKEY`` value are expected to match, otherwise the value from ``ROWKEY`` will be copied into the value of the key column (or conversely from the key column into the ``ROWKEY`` column).

-Any column not explicitly given a value is set to ``null`` (KSQL does not yet support DEFAULT values).
+Any column not explicitly given a value is set to ``null``.
 If no columns are specified, a value for every column is expected in the same order as the schema with ``ROWKEY`` as the first column.
 If columns are specified, the order does not matter.

 .. note:: ``ROWTIME`` may be specified as an explicit column, but is not required when omitting the column specifications.